jhelpgg/ComposeClean/tasks/doc/tasks/Mutex.md

 later.

 A bad scenario can be : (T1) (T2) (R1) (R2) (R3) (R4) (T3) (T4)
-If things happen in this order it is a ba new for Petter.
+If things happen in this order it is a bad new for Peter.
 It is like he never received his pay.

 Explanation on imagine he have at start 500, want buy something at 100 and should receive 1000.
 We expect to have at end 1400.